hXR16F/extspoof/README.md

 Launch:
 > release/Extension-Spoofer.exe

-Or from source (AutoIt and Python3 are required):
+Or from source (Python3 is required):
 > src/main.bat

 Example files are stored in: